Organic fiducial inference: Closing comment

 \section{Closing comment}

-Since the theory of organic fiducial inference is a generalisation of the theory of subjective fiducial inference, issues that were identified in the final section of Bowater~(2018a) as being relevant to the further development of this latter theory, i.e.\ the coherence of inferences based on subsets of the data set of interest, alternative definitions of the fiducial statistic and computational issues, also apply to the theory that has been put forward in the present paper.
-To save space the reader is referred to this earlier paper for a discussion of these issues.
+Since the theory of organic fiducial inference can be viewed as a generalisation of the theory of subjective fiducial inference that was outlined in Bowater~(2018a), issues that were identified in the final section of Bowater~(2018a) as being relevant to the assessment and further development of this previous theory, i.e.\ the coherence of inferences made using this theory from a Bayesian perspective, alternative definitions of the fiducial statistic and computational issues, also apply to the theory of inference that has just been set out and explained in detail.
+The reader is therefore referred to the section in question of this earlier paper for a further discussion of issues that are relevant to the theory put forward in the present paper.